 The Imperial community has shown respect for each other's safety and wellbeing as we deal with coronavirus.
-That spirit - of individual responsibility and respect for others - continues after 19 July.
+That spirit - of individual responsibility and respect for others - continues going forward.

-We still expect everyone to wear a face covering indoors.
+We expect everyone to wear a face covering indoors.

 This applies to most indoor settings on campus, with some local exceptions and unless you are exempt.
 See below for more detail.

-We strongly encourage everyone in our community to have two vaccinations for COVID-19.
+We strongly encourage everyone in our community get fully vaccinated for COVID-19.
 Vaccination is free for everyone in the UK, including international students.